I'm Going Out for Cigarettes

 I'm Going Out for Cigarettes (French: Je Sors Acheter des Cigarettes) is a 2018 animated short film directed by Osman Cerfon.
 The film has been nominated and awarded in many festivals including Locarno International Film Festival and the Animator International Animated Film Festival where it received the Oscar-qualifying Grand Jury Prize.

 It was nominated at the 47th Annie Awards in the Best Animated Short Subject category and at the 45th César Award ceremony.

 Plot

-Jonathan, twelve years old, lives with his sister, his mother and also some men.
-They all have the same face and nest in closets, drawers, TV set...
+Jonathan, who is twelve years old, lives with his sister, his mother and also some men.
+They all have the same face and nest in closets, drawers, TV set.

 Awards and nominations

 Since its launch the film has been selected in more than 140 festivals worldwide.